-Montclair State University’s Lavender Leader Program strives to eliminate prejudice and discrimination within the campus community through the development and presentation of education-based workshops and trainings.
+Montclair State University’s Lavender Leader Program strives to eliminate prejudice and discrimination within the campus community through the development and presentation of education-based workshops and training.
 Lavender Leaders are formally trained to speak on LGBTQ and other social justice topics/issues.
 Typical sessions can include personal stories and experiences, information on campus resources for LGBTQA persons, and a question and answer period.
-Lavender Leaders are perfect speakers for residence halls, academic classrooms, leadership trainings, sports teams, religious organizations, Greek organizations, student groups and other campus communities.
+Lavender Leaders are perfect speakers for residence halls, academic classrooms, leadership training, sports teams, religious organizations, Greek organizations, student groups and other campus communities.

 Below is a list of our current workshops/training programs.
-If you are interested in a topic not listed below, please email firstname.lastname@example.org to discuss a program for your class, department, or organization.
-If you you need assistance with selecting a workshop for your class, department, or student organization, please call the LGBTQ Center at 973 655-7916.
+If you are interested in a topic not listed below, please email email@example.com to discuss a program for your class, department, or organization.
+If you need assistance with selecting a workshop for your class, department or student organization, please call the LGBTQ Center at 973 655-7916.

-Due to the time needed to coordinate effective programs, we kindly request you submit applications at least 3 weeks in advance.
+Due to the time needed to coordinate effective programs, we kindly request you submit applications at least three weeks in advance.
 While there is no guarantee, we will do our best to accommodate your request!

 General Diversity Workshops